frconor-ebook/meditations/_posts/2025-02-17-little-things.md

 wanted.

-This family fell on hard times, and they had to sell everything in the house to keep going.
+This family fell on hard times, and they had to sell everything in the house in order to keep going.
 So, they sold everything in the house.
 Then they came to look at these old, useless, ugly paintings that were on the back stairs.

 Some expert that came along to examine these paintings took a second look at one little painting, a very small little painting, and he